-- a respiratory therapist when evaluating qualifications to perform the delegated medical service.
-Instead, the physician must assure that the respiratory therapist has sufficient additional education, training or experience to qualify that person to perform the delegated medical service at issue. - 2.
-Additionally, the delegation of the medical service must otherwise be in compliance with these Rules. - 3.
+- 2. Additionally, the delegation of the medical service must otherwise be in compliance with these Rules. - 3.
 This section III(C) does not apply to delegation of medical services to a registered nurse.
-Instead, such delegation would be governed by the Nurse Practice Act. - 4.
-Graduates of physician assistant and anesthesiologist assistant programs who have not yet taken the certification examination, and thus, are not qualified for licensure, may perform delegated medical services pursuant to section 12-36-106(3)(l), C.R.S., until such time as they have been notified that they have passed the certification exam and are eligible for a Colorado license.
-The delegating physician and the unlicensed physician assistant graduate or the anesthesiologist assistant shall comply with the requirements of these Rules until the physician assistant or anesthesiologist assistant is licensed and subject to Board Rule 400 or 510.- - B. The delegating physician and the delegatee shall take appropriate measures to assure that delegatees are identified in a manner that prevents confusion as to the delegatees' qualifications and legal authority to provide medical services.
+Instead, such delegation would be governed by the Nurse Practice Act. - B. The delegating physician and the delegatee shall take appropriate measures to ensure that delegatees are identified in a manner that prevents confusion as to the delegatees' qualifications and legal authority to provide medical services.
 Following are examples of situations in which confusion as to the delegatees' qualifications and legal authority to provide medical services is likely and in which the physician and the delegatee shall be responsible for taking effective measures to prevent such confusion.
-This list is illustrative and not exhaustive. - A delegatee uses a title such as "nurse" or "LPN".
-Note that even a delegatee who is licensed as a practical nurse may not use the title "nurse" or "LPN" when performing acts as a delegatee that are beyond the scope of the practice of practical nursing: - A delegatee acting as an EMT or paramedic uses the title EMT or paramedic outside of the pre-hospital care setting, such as in the emergency room;

-- 1. A delegatee who is a "radiology practitioner assistant" uses the acronym "RPA", which is easily confused with the title of a licensed physician assistant or PA; - 2.
-A delegatee uses the word "licensed" as part of a title when the delegatee is not licensed, registered, or certified by the state of Colorado does not possess a Colorado license to perform the medical services at issue; or - 3.
-A delegatee uses the word "doctor" or the abbreviation "Dr." when acting as a delegateedelegatee; or - 4.
-A delegate who is an "aesthetician" uses the word "medical" as part of a titile, such as "medical aesthetician", when the delegate is not licensed, registered or certified by the state of Colorado to perform medical services.
+This list is illustrative and not exhaustive. - 1.
+A delegatee who is a "radiology practitioner assistant" uses the acronym "RPA", which is easily confused with the title of a licensed physician assistant or PA; - 2.
+A delegatee uses the word "licensed" as part of a title when the delegatee is not licensed, registered, or certified by the state of Colorado to perform the medical services at issue; - 3.
+A delegatee uses the word "doctor" or the abbreviation "Dr." when acting as a delegatee; or - 4.
+A delegatee who is an "aesthetician" uses the word "medical" as part of a title, such as "medical aesthetician", when the delegatee is not licensed, registered or certified by the state of Colorado to perform medical services.